philips/bricktoad.com/content/posts/custom-minifig-heads.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TxK-rkMM9ao" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Unfortunately, I really struggled to get good results with my Brother HL2270DW printer until I busted out the manual and started to play with the advanced printer settings.
+The problems I was encountering were ghosting and tearing of the toner ([see this photo](/custom-minifig-heads5.jpeg)).
 After many many trials and errors I got a great result with these settings:

 - Manual feed the transfer paper
 - Media type: Thick Paper